-The College is now a dual-campus school, with an Early Learning Centre and Junior School located at Castle Hill, and Junior (K–3 in 2021, Year 4 in 2022), Middle & Senior School located at North Kellyville.
+The College is now a dual-campus school, with an Early Learning Centre and Junior School (K-4) located at Castle Hill, and a K-12 campus located at North Kellyville.

 The College continues to serve the Hills District community and provides a nurturing environment focused on learning, personal development and opportunities for service.